 Personal learning and development will be different for each learner and there is no standardised programme for this to take place.
 Every effort should be made to support each learner to achieve their goals once these have been recognised and appropriate action decided upon.

-- professional discussion - reflective journal entry
+Recommended assessment methods include professional discussion and reflective journal entry.